Our Lady of Lourdes Regional School

-Our Lady of Lourdes Regional School, formerly Our Lady of Lourdes Regional High School, is a private, Roman Catholic high school in Edgewood Gardens, Coal Township, Pennsylvania.
+Our Lady of Lourdes Regional School, formerly Our Lady of Lourdes Regional High School, is a private, Roman Catholic Pre-K through 12 school in Edgewood Gardens, Coal Township, Pennsylvania.

 It is located in the Roman Catholic Diocese of Harrisburg.

 Background

 Our Lady of Lourdes Regional School was established as St. Edward High School in 1892 located in Shamokin, Pennsylvania, making it the oldest high school in the Diocese of Harrisburg.

 The school was renamed Shamokin Central Catholic High School in 1955 when it became an inter-parochial high school, serving 9 parishes in the area.
 The school moved to its present location in 1959 and was renamed Our Lady of Lourdes (OLOL).
 In 1964, Mount Carmel Catholic merged with Lourdes.
-The name was then change to Our Lady of Lourdes Regional High School.
+The name was then changed to Our Lady of Lourdes Regional High School.
 With this consolidation, there was an addition of classrooms to the Lourdes building, and a cafeteria was built.